klimbeta/klimbeta/docs/development/OtherSport/Overview.md

 BetaComp takes parts from each of the other sport's rulebooks.

-::: tip Using Skateboarding's Use Of Course and Variety Of Obstacles for Route Difficulty Score
+::: tip Using Skateboarding's Use Of Course and Variety Of Obstacles for <route>Route</route> Difficulty Score

 Refers to the manner in which an athlete navigates the course and utilizes the obstacles within.
 An athlete may choose to perform tricks on a few obstacles throughout the